Our history, our meetings and the games we play

 The nature of the club was now changing.
 There was a stable group of core members but many younger players began to drift away due to education, work and family commitments.
 The numbers declined, a trend that continued up to 2009 and the membership dwindled to its lowest point since the early days.
 Although this was perhaps a low point in the history of the club yet was perhaps inevitable as the core group of the club matured.
 There were still great games and productive activities but it was clear that a change was needed.
 The historical section of the club changed from meeting every week to once a month.
 This was more 'user friendly' to the lives of the members who now had less free time.
 Luckily this also coincided with many gamers regaining interest in gaming or simply having more time for it as their other responsibilities faded.
 From 2010 the membership again started to grow again with both returning ex members and new members, many who had moved into the area.
 The club was still meeting at the cricket club but this was by now less satisfactory and in any case was due to be closed and refurbished.

 The opportunity was taken to move to the Rotary Club in Droitwich in 2011 or 2012 and this was to prove to be the start of the current era, I am tempted to say The Golden Era, of the club.
 The once a month meetings and relatively small size of the venue meant that members planned games more and looked forward to playing.
 Membership grew steadily and the club thrived.
 By 2014 the success of the club was causing problems as the venue was relatively small and the growing numbers of members were struggling to fit in.
 It was clear the club would have to move to a larger location.
-In January 2015 the club moved to its present home at St Ambrose in Kidderminster.
+In January 2015 the club moved to St Ambrose Church Hall in Kidderminster.

 Interview with Nick Dorrell